-The Toronto Maple Leafs have once again made a big trade, as being reported at this time by Pierre LeBrun, and this time with the Tampa Bay Lightning.
+The Toronto Maple Leafs have once again made a big trade and this time it is with the Tampa Bay Lightning.
 Darren Raddysh is going to Toronto.
-Raddysh has also been signed to an eight-year contract worth reportedly somewhere north of $8 million average annual value.
-He was set to become an unrestricted free agent on July 1, which means this will be a name taken out of the free agency equation early.
-The deal is still be finalized at this time but we will be sure to pass along details as they become available.
+Raddysh has also been signed to an eight-year contract worth an average annual value of $8.5 million.
+He was set to become an unrestricted free agent on July 1st, which means this will be a major name taken out of the free agency equation early.
+Going the other way in the deal is a fifth-round draft pick in this year’s upcoming 2026 NHL Entry Draft.
+Let’s discuss what the Leafs are getting in Raddysh.

 Credit Image: Andrew J. Kramer/CSM via ZUMA Wire